Pay in parts at Klarna

 Validating initial proposals

-After agreeing with different stakeholders, we created a prototype in German to conduct a remote moderated usability testing with 5 different participants in collaboration with a UX researcher from the EU localisation team.
+After aligning with stakeholders, I created a prototype in German and conducted remote, moderated usability testing with five participants in collaboration with a UX researcher from the EU localization team.

 Research and findings